carlosmmelo/sentinel/README.md

-# xsn Sentinel
+# XSN Sentinel

 An all-powerful toolset for xsn.

 [![Build Status](https://travis-ci.org/xsnpay/sentinel.svg?branch=master)](https://travis-ci.org/xsnpay/sentinel)

-Sentinel is an autonomous agent for persisting, processing and automating xsn V12.1 governance objects and tasks, and for expanded functions in the upcoming xsn V13 release (Evolution).
+Sentinel is an autonomous agent for persisting, processing and automating xsn V1.0.4 governance objects and tasks, and for expanded functions in the upcoming xsn Version release ({Next_Major_Release}).

-Sentinel is implemented as a Python application that binds to a local version 12.1 xsnd instance on each xsn V12.1 Masternode.
+Sentinel is implemented as a Python application that binds to a local version 1.0.4 xsnd instance on each xsn V1.0.4 Masternode.

-This guide covers installing Sentinel onto an existing 12.1 Masternode in Ubuntu 14.04 / 16.04.
+This guide covers installing Sentinel onto an existing 1.0.4 Masternode in Ubuntu 14.04 / 16.04.

 ## Installation